dhalber11/Pi_In_The_Sky/README.md

 * Limited flying conditions
 &nbsp;
 ### The Look of Success
 If we are successful, our glider will soar through the air for a decent amount of time and collect the hang time and altitude while doing so.
 The glider will not crash in a hard way that destroys any of its mechanics.
-The data will then be put into a neat graph that interestingly shows the data.
+The data will then be graphed in an easily comprehensible way.
 &nbsp;
 ### Schedule/Milestones
 * Finish Planning - First week of December